tbuchok/ptolemy/README.md

 ## Usage

-Ptolemy, while awesome, is pretty strange word.
 Extending the generic ORM with a more specific model might be more helpful.

 Perhaps in a separate module, let's call it `./explorer.js`: